ninoNinkovic/LiveStamps/README.md

 Output: @mystamp   This stamp is (c) TundraTech 2015
 ```

-##Regex Patterns: Making a "LIVE" Stamp
+###Regex Patterns: Making a "LIVE" Stamp

 In order to make a stamp 'live' so that is updated whenever the document is saved, a regex pattern must be supplied.

-WARNING!
+**WARNING!**

 Regex patterns are powerful expressions!

-Test your stamp regex online at a site like [www.regexr.com](https://www.regexr.com "Regexr") first!!!
+Test your regex on a separate document before trying it on a master file!
 An expression that accidentally matches valid code, will instantly replace it.
 Also, a mistyped pattern that is too "loose" could replace a huge amount of data in a large file, potentially causing data loss...

-To learn more about REGEX patterns visit [www.regexr.com](https://www.regexr.com "Regexr") or [www.regex101.com](https://regex101.com "Regex 101") to learn more.
+To test and learn more about REGEX patterns visit [www.regexr.com](https://www.regexr.com "Regexr") or [www.regex101.com](https://regex101.com "Regex 101") to learn more.

-**The default regex schema used by LiveStamps conforms with docblock tags and is fairly safe/easy to implement:**
+**Default Livestamps Regex Schema**

 ```json
 "regex": "@mystamp.+",
 ```

-This will inject your stamp values to anything that appears after "@mystamp" until the end of the line.
+The above regex conforms nicely with docblock tags and is fairly safe/easy to implement.
+It injects your stamp values to anything that appears after "@mystamp" until the end of the line.
 Of course advanced users may use any regex pattern you want such as:

 ```json
 "regex": "(\\d\\d-\\d\\d-\\d\\d\\d\\d)",